tyler-carty/tyler-carty.github.io/README.txt

 This is my portfolio, a detailed website showing off my programming capabilities, experience and education history.
 Thank you for the interest and I hope you enjoy your visit here.
-You will find downloads and information regarding all of my projects, past employment and schooling and jopefully get to know me better!
+You will find downloads and information regarding all of my projects, past employment and schooling and hopefully get to know me better!
 My contact details are on my website if needs be.
 Thank you!!!

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images